AnkushRoy-code/Particle/README.md

 # Particle Life Simulation

 An engaging implementation of the Particle Life simulation using C++, SDL2, and Dear ImGui.
 Watch as particles interact and form complex patterns based on simple rules!
 This branch was supposed to be implementation of Data Oriented Design(DOD) which is good for performance.
-I am such a pro programmer I made it slower with this implementation 🤡

 ## Screenshot